 What is the history of the Kandura?

-The long fabric of the Ghutra was able to be wrapped around the face to protect them from the dust and sand.
-While the Agal had a dual use, as it would be used to bound the front legs of the camel together called a hobble while they slept at night in the desert
+The Agal had a dual use, as it would be used to bind the front legs of the camel together called a hobble while they slept at night in the desert.

 Variations of the Kandura

 You’ll also see different colour variations, the yellow colour was made popular by the ruler of Dubai; Sheikh Mohammad bin Rashid Al Maktoum.
-This colour wasn’t often seen before this
+This colour wasn’t often seen before this.

-Other popular colours can be shades of blue or grey but the most commonly worn is the white colour
+Other popular colours can be shades of blue or grey but the most commonly worn is the white colour.

 What is the traditional dress of UAE for ladies?

-We’re not sure where the colour black came from but it is a more modern invention as we can see historically yellow and red were popular colours in the Islamic era according to Islamic texts
+We’re not sure where the colour black came from but it is a more modern invention as we can see historically yellow and red were popular colours in the Islamic era according to Islamic texts.

 You can learn more about why women wear hijab in my previous article here